tuonglab/ktbunya/README.md

                         `--ntasks-per-node`.
 This is 1 for single core jobs and multi core jobs.
 This is 96 (or less if single node) for MPI jobs.
+  --partition PARTITION Partition to submit your job to.
+                        Available  partitions are general, debug, gpu_rocm, gpu_cuda, gpu_viz.
+                        Default is general.
+GPU partitions should only be used for GPU jobs.
   --account ACCOUNT     Account String for your research or accounting group.
                         All Account Strings start with `a_`.
 Use the `groups` command to list your groups.